Definition and Examples of a Tradeline on a Credit Report

 Your credit score, the three-digit number that measures your creditworthiness, is calculated using tradeline information from your credit report.
 If you’ve made your payments on time, kept your balances low, and otherwise been responsible with your credit obligations, then your tradelines will contain positive information, and you’ll have a high credit score to show for your efforts.

 Without a tradeline, you can’t have a credit score.
 For the credit scoring calculation to work, your credit report must have at least one tradeline that’s been open and active in the past six months.

 Unfortunately, credit scoring companies haven’t disclosed the specific number of tradelines you need to achieve excellent credit.
-To build the best credit score, you should ideally open and close accounts only as you need, keep your existing accounts in good standing, and keep your debt balances low.
+To build the best credit score, you should ideally open and close accounts only as necessary, keep your existing accounts in good standing, and keep your debt balances low.

 While good credit comes with a number of benefits, it doesn’t guarantee your applications will be approved.
-For example, you can have a credit card application denied if you’ve recently applied for multiple different lines of credit.
+For example, you can have a credit card application denied if you’ve recently applied for multiple lines of credit.

 Credit bureaus are allowed to report any information that’s accurate, complete, and within the credit reporting time limit, and that includes any negative or delinquent accounts you may have.

 How Is This Information Collected?

 Creditors and lenders you have accounts with provide tradeline information to the credit bureaus based on their agreement with the credit bureaus.
 This information is usually provided monthly, so your account information reflects the most recent information from each of your tradelines.

-Once you’ve obtained your credit report, review it thoroughly to ensure all the information reported about you is accurate.
-If you spot errors on your credit report, like tradelines that are outdated or aren’t completely accurate, you can have them removed by writing to the credit bureau.
+Once you’ve obtained your credit report, review it thoroughly to ensure that all of the information reported about you is accurate.
+If you spot errors on your credit report, like tradelines that are outdated or not completely accurate, you can have them removed by writing to the credit bureau.